dzmitrySkr/rsschool-cv/cv.md

 ## Education

 + **Polotsk State University**
-  - Faculty of Civil Engineering
+  - Faculty of Civil Engineerin
   - Faculty of Finance and Economics
 + **Belstroycenter**
   - Supervisor in bilding